molssi-seamm/molssi-seamm.github.io/source/html/reproducibility.rst

 more powerful feature than is perhaps obvious at first glance.
 But before that, lets define some terms, because there is a lot of confusion in the literature and common usage.
-We will follow the NAtional Academies of Sciences report `Reproducibility and Replicability in Science`_
+We will follow the National Academies of Sciences report `Reproducibility and Replicability in Science`_

 Reproducibility